Collective formation of misfit dislocations at the critical thickness for equilibrium nanowire heterostructures: Purely Elastic Strain Relaxation

-In figure \ref{fig:1}d we investigate stage I and stage II B and the strain energy dependence on the thickness of the InAs layer.
-For stage II B we consider only half of the wire (cut along the axial direction), re-dimensionalized so that the interfacial area is identical for both morphologies.
-We further compare to a free-standing NW with identical interfacial area, which is not constrained by symmetry planes.
-We find this free-standing type NW to be favorable in comparison with SAG growth at all thicknesses, which is expected since the free-standing NW is less constrained.
+Figure \ref{fig:1}a presents a stereographic projection of the typical NW types available on (001) substrates.
+The purely elastic simulation features a translationally invariant segment, using three symmetry planes as illustrated in figure \ref{fig:1}b along with an example of a preliminary mesh.
+We assume for simplicity that the buffer (region separating the conducting NW channel from the substrate) is relaxed to the underlying substrate.
+See Supplemental Material for information on strain implementation and calculation of strain energy density (SED) in the FEM software COMSOL\cite{COMSOL}.
+Varying geometric parameters allows for analysis of the dependence on dimensions, shape and size of the structure.
+In an actual growth environment these parameters can be controlled by lithographic patterning and adjusting growth time, flux compositions and temperature.
+See Supplemental Material for example results of varying size effects.
+These simulations are run for an InAs NW on an In$_{0.75}$Ga$_{0.25}$As buffer grown in the $\langle100\rangle$ direction with $\{110\}$ side facets (see figure \ref{fig:1}a).
+In figure \ref{fig:1}c we show three different variations of this morphology, where stage I represents a transport channel grown from a thin layer on the buffer to a full pyramid shape with fully formed facets.
+We regard this shape to be an approximation of the lowest-energy shape as dictated by the surface energy densities associated with different crystallographic orientations.
+The other morphologies represent overgrowth, where stage II A) specifically represents a layer beginning to form on a fully grown stage I NW, and the transition is marked with an arrow in figure \ref{fig:1}c.
+We conclude that for our model, overgrowth contributes to total strain at a lower rate than stage I growth.
+We also see that stage II B) can accommodate higher mismatch for lower transport channel volumes, but also that this becomes unfavorable at larger channel volumes.
+All three stages exhibit sublinear increase in total strain energy for very large transport channel volumes.
+We note that the simulated interface area is kept constant between these morphologies for comparison.
+In figure \ref{fig:1}d we investigate stage I and stage II B) and the strain energy dependence on the thickness of the InAs layer.
+For stage II B) we consider only half of the wire (cut along the axial direction), re-dimensionalized so that the interface area is equal for both morphologies, considered a normalization to interface area.
+We further compare to a free-standing NW with identical interface area, which is not constrained by symmetry planes.
+We find this free-standing type NW to be favorable in comparison to SAG at all thicknesses, which is expected since the free-standing NW is less constrained.
 We note that the graphs for stage I and stage II B) cross each other at approximately 11nm in panel \ref{fig:1}d.
-This is due to stage I gaining less volume per unit layer height, as the triangular cross section becomes thinner towards the top.
+This is due to stage I gaining less volume per unit layer thickness, as the triangular cross section becomes thinner towards the top.
 Hence, this crossing is absent in the panel \ref{fig:1}c displaying the energy as a function of transport channel volume.
-All cases compare favorably to the planar growth of thin film on a planar substrate, which is shown as the dashed line in panel and \ref{fig:1}d.
+All cases compare favorably to the planar growth of thin film on a planar substrate, which is shown as the dashed line in panel \ref{fig:1}d.
 The thin film is a rectangular structure with symmetry planes on all four sides to emulate a pseudo-infinite plane.
 For the thin film case, a mismatch of 1.8\% $\mathrm{(InAs/In_{0.75}Ga_{0.25}As)}$ corresponds to a critical thickness of $\approx4.8\nano\meter$ according to Matthews model\cite{Matthews}, depending on the exact Burger's vector in the strained top layer.
 This highlights the morphological advantages of a SAG buffer, where the NW can relax strain by a rotational degree of freedom which has also been shown by other authors\cite{Krizek}.